Hebrews

 Introduction

 Hebrews is somewhat of a mystery.
 We know little of the writer, origin, destination and date.
-Even the title "To the Hebrews" is a later addition.
+Even the title "To the Hebrews" is possibly not original.
 Tradition doesn't help us very much and so we are stuck with the text itself.
-What we have is a rhetorical homily, "a word of exhortation", 13:22, a word which addresses laxity in the Christian life and encourages faithful endurance.
-The theology of the book is grounded on a high Christology.
-Christ is the high priestly Son of God who makes access to the living God possible through his sacrificial death.
+What we have is a rhetorical homily, "a word of exhortation", 13:22, a word which addresses the recipients CROSS + understanding of Christian theology by encouraging a return to fundamental belief, namely, that a believer is saved by faith in the faithfulness of Christ.
+The theology of the book is grounded on high Christology - Christ is the high priestly Son of God through whose atonement a believer stands holy and acceptable, by faith, to the living God for salvation and glorification.

 The structure of Hebrews